Frequently Asked Questions

 About the ACMS

-No. The ACMS does not provide scholarships, but the ACMS runs several fellowship programs to support the research work of American and Mongolian students and scholars as part of larger research projects.
+No. The ACMS does not provide scholarships, but the ACMS runs several fellowship programs to support the research work of Mongolian, US, and third-country students and scholars as part of larger research projects.
 Recipients are announced every year in early spring.

 Visa and Registrations